vivmagarwal/django-langchain-starter/README.md

 cd django-langchain-starter
 ```

-rename `sample.env` to `.env` and update the environment variables as needed.
+Rename `sample.env` to `.env` and update the environment variables as needed.

 ### Step 2: Install Python Dependencies Using Poetry